Information for Authors

 - Essays (e.g., reflections) and poetry with a medical theme

 - Editorials on relevant topics including papers published in the journal

 Cover letter - A cover letter should indicate the corresponding author and the corresponding authors' phone number and email address.
 Manuscripts are only accepted for publication on the condition they are contributed solely to South Dakota Medicine and this is to be acknowledged in the cover letter.
 When there is more than one author, the cover letter should note that all authors have reviewed the final manuscript.
 Please include the full name, academic degree and position title of each author.

 Manuscripts (scientific and nonscientific) should be typed in Microsoft Word.
 Manuscripts in PDF format and hard copy will not be accepted.

 Title Page and author listing - Each manuscript is to include a title page indicating the paper's title and the authors' name(s) and affiliations: academic degree(s), address, location of employment and position title, including any academic positions or appointments.
 Medical students should include their year (i.e., MS I, MS II etc).
-Please include affiliation information next to each author's name (please do not format it as a superscript listing under the author's names).
+Do not format author titles and positions with numbered superscripts.
+Instead, simply include affiliation information next to each author's name.
 Manuscript pages are to be numbered consecutively.